danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/09 Setup alerts on metrics for Azure Database for MySQL server Single Server/readme.md

    Select **Review + create** and then click **Create** to create the alert.

-   Within 10 minutes, the alert is active and triggers as previously described.
+   Within minutes, the alert will be enabled.

 Congratulations!
 You have successfully completed this exercise.